EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

         | macOS | bash/zsh | `source .venv/bin/activate` |

-3. Execute the command in your terminal to activate your virtual environment.
-This ensures that all Python commands use the dependencies installed in your project's virtual environment.
+3. In VS Code, open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS), then search for and select "Python: Select Interpreter".
+From the list, choose the interpreter located in your project's virtual environment (`backend/.venv/bin/python`).

 4. From the integrated terminal window in VS Code, change directory into the frontend directory and run the following commands to install the required libraries in your virtual environment: